sge-network/sge/docs/specs/House/05_Messages.md

 ## **Deposit Ticket Payload**

-This ticket is being used for validating the KYC.
+This ticket is being used for validating the KYC and authorization.

 ```proto
 // DepositTicketPayload indicates data of the deposit ticket.